gvsro/HTTPPoster/README.md

 Download the repository files and unpack either:
 * At the root of ./AndroidStudioProjects/ then create a symbolic link from ./AndroidStudioProject/MyProject/libs/HttpPoster to ./AndroidStudioProject/HttpPoster/library
-* The directory "library" into the ./AndroidStudioProject/MyProject/libs/ directory and rename the "library" folder to "HttpPost"
+* The directory "library" into the ./AndroidStudioProject/MyProject/libs/ directory and rename the "library" folder to "HttpPoster"

 In your build.gradle Module file, add the dependency